Top 10 foods you must try on a visit to Portugal

 It is the Portuguese version of fast food.

-Behind the counters you will see the large grills (often over open fires/charcoal pits) and the main food is Chicken.
+Behind the counters you will see the large grills (often over open fires/charcoal pits) and the chicken is the most popular.
+You will see Row after row of chicken being grilled.

 There are different ways to have this coating, the chicken can be covered before cooking, or after cooking, but some churrasqueiras will give you sachets of the coating to take away with you.
 If you are looking for plain chicken, always ask before.